 What does contract automation mean?

 In essence, the value that any automation tool gives is freeing up users from repetitive manual work and helping them speed up their business processes.
-The same goes for contract automation: it helps lawyers to automate their contract templates and contract-related workflow to speed up the contract lifecycle.
-Advanced tools go even further – they do the job which is almost impossible to perform without automation like drafting hundreds of NDA-s within seconds for different parties, sharing and starting the signing flow – all trackable at your desk stop.
+The same goes for contract automation: it helps lawyers to automate their templates for contracts and contract-related workflow to speed up the contract lifecycle.
+Advanced tools go even further – they do the job which is almost impossible to perform without automation like drafting hundreds of NDA-s within seconds for different parties, sharing and a signing flow – all trackable at your desk stop.

 Different contract automation tools work differently depending on their core logic.
-Some systems help only with the first draft automation (point solutions), others like Avokaado help you with the entire workflow: approval process, negotiations, signing and with “after-signature” document management (end-to-end).
+Some systems help only with the first draft automation (point solutions), others like Avokaado help you with the entire contract lifecycle management: approval process, negotiations, signing and with “after-signature” document management (end-to-end).

 In advanced systems, data is inserted only one time and all formatting is automatic.
 You can automate different positions in your employment contract or different jurisdictions into one template or do both.
 Of course, first you should check the capabilities of the system.
 As Avokaado is clause-based, you could go very deep with your automation work – like automating contracts for different jurisdictions into bundles or solutions.
 A clause-based nature of the system also allows cross-using the clauses in different contracts and creating easily even the most complicated decision trees for your contracts.

-To understand the essence of automation better, we’ll take the Avokaado free version and a simple NDA Word template as examples to show in detail and with pictures how you can automate a contract.
+To understand the essence of automation better, we’ll take the Avokaado workspace (free) and a simple NDA Word template as examples to show in detail and with pictures how you can automate a contract.

 How to automate an NDA template?